Can Dogs Eat Vegetables? – Itsaboutdog

 Folate

-Folate, also known as folic acid, is among dogs’ most present nutritious compounds.
-This is because once consumed; it works for better functioning of the important bodily functions of the canine, such as the metabolic functions and synthesis of DNA.
+Folate, or folic acid, is among dogs’ most present nutritious compounds.
+This is because once consumed, it works for better functioning of the important bodily functions of the canine, such as the metabolic functions and synthesis of DNA.

 Vitamin A